Provably Efficient Policy Optimization for Two-Player Zero-Sum Markov Games: Online Algorithm with Function Approximation

-\begin{assumption}[Episodic Sampling Oracle] For a fixed state-action distribution $\nu_0$, we can start from $s_0, a_0, b_0 \sim \nu_0$, then act according to any policy $\pi_1, \pi_2$, and terminate it when desired.
-Thus we can obtain unbiased estimates of $d_{\nu_0}^{\pi_1, \pi_2}$, $Q^{\pi_1, \pi_2}$, $V^{\pi_1, \pi_2}$. \end{assumption} This assumption essentially requires we can terminate at any time and restart, so many real-world applications (e.g. games) have this oracle.
-This oracle is also used in \cite{agarwal2020optimality} (see Algorithm 1,3 and Assumption 6.3 therein).
-We adopt it to provide transition tuples for unbiased estimate of $A_s(a,b)$, see Eq.~\ref{eq_greedy_step} in \textbf{Greedy Step}, and is also used in \textbf{Iteration Step} to obtain unbiased estimates of quantities including value function and gradients.
-See Appendix~\ref{sec:pf_online} for how we make use of sampling oracle.
+To obtain estimates of quantities, we adopt the episodic sampling oracle (cf. Section~\ref{sec:pre}) to provide transition tuples for estimating $A_s(a,b)$ in \textbf{Greedy Step} (cf. Eq.~\ref{eq_greedy_step}).
+This sampling oracle is also used in the \textbf{Iteration Step} to estimate value functions and gradients.
+See Appendix~\ref{sec:pf_online} for more details about how we use the sampling oracle.

-Now we formally state a sample based NPG algorithm with function approximation in online setting.
-To make it clearer, we let $\xi, \theta$ be parameters of policies $(\pi_1, \pi_2)$ (or $(x,f)$) respectively.
-The output and motivation of \textbf{Greedy Step} and \textbf{Iteration Step} are the same as those in Algorithm~\ref{alg:popu_NPG}.
-However one could only sample from oracle (i.e. Assumption~\ref{sec5_assump}) and estimate quantities (gradients, value function), instead of using the exact population quantities.
-In both steps we need sample-based NPG.
+In Section~\ref{sec:rel}, we have pointed out that our algorithm has a smaller sample complexity of $O\left(\epsilon^{-6}\right)$ comparing to $O\left(\epsilon^{-12.5}\right)$~\citep{daskalakis2020independent}.
+As for the computational complexity, we remark that we only need projecting onto an $L_2$-norm ball in Algorithm~\ref{alg:online_NPG},~\ref{alg:online_MD}, which has the same time complexity as computing the gradient (linear in the dimension of $\theta$), so our algorithms are computationally efficient.

+Now we describe our algorithm.
+Specifically, we let $\xi$ and $\theta$ be parameters of $x$ and $f$, respectively. \footnote{We assume that the two players share the same parameter set only for clarity.
+We only need some minor modifications in the analysis to extend our results to the setting where two opposing players have different capabilities.
+Specifically, we only need to treat $W$ (norm-bound of updates), $D$ (regularity condition on features), and $\eta$ separately for each agent.} The output and motivation of the \textbf{Greedy Step} and the \textbf{Iteration Step} are analogous to those in Algorithm~\ref{alg:popu_NPG}.
+In both steps, we need to take sample-based NPG updates which are forced to be constrained in a convex set $\mathcal{W} = \{w: \|w\|_2 \le W\}$ for analysis.
+From now, we denote $W$ as the bound of this norm-constrained convex set where each NPG update lies.

-Again we first discuss the \textbf{Greedy Step}, whose pseudo-code is listed in Algorithm~\ref{alg:popu_MD}.
-Our goal is still to obtain a near-optimal $\pi_1^k$ with respect to $V_{k-1}$.
-Algorithm~\ref{alg:online_MD} is inspirit similar to Algorithm~\ref{alg:popu_MD}.
-The main difference is to use a sample-based NPG update rule for both $\pi_1$ and $\pi_2$, which we explain below.
+Again, we first discuss the \textbf{Greedy Step} whose pseudo-code is listed in Algorithm~\ref{alg:online_MD}.
+Our goal is still to obtain a near-optimal $x^k$ with respect to $\gT V_{k-1}$.
+Algorithm~\ref{alg:online_MD} is similar to Algorithm~\ref{alg:popu_MD} in spirit.
+The main difference is that we use a sample-based NPG update rule for both $x$ and $f$.
+Ideally, we wish to find simultaneous updates $w_f^*$ and $w_x^*$ for the players.
+Both are minimizers of quadratic loss Then the updates take the form $ \theta_{t+1} = \theta_t - \eta w_f^*$ and $\quad\xi_{t+1} = \xi_t + \eta w_x^*.$ Along the way, the sampling oracle is used to approximate $w_f^*, w_x^*$.
+After $T^\prime$ iterations, we are able to output an approximate solution $\Bar{x_{T^\prime}}$ by averaging $\{x_t\}_{t=1}^{T'}$.